michael-lutz/iluvattnshun/examples/var_rename/report.md

 [VariableRenamingPrompter](var_rename.py#VariableRenamingPrompter)

 ### Model Architecture
 I use a pre-LayerNorm transformer with RoPE positional embeddings, testing configurations from 2-5 layers and 1-2 heads.
 The vocabulary size is 39 tokens (digits 0-9, letters a-z, symbols `>`, `;`, `.`).
+I found through early experiments that using RoPE, as opposed to absolute positional embeddings, is crucial for the model to generalize across different chain lengths.

 ### Experimental Parameters
-- Training: 1M examples with 150 renames each, 10K test examples
+- Training: 1M examples with 150 renames sampled from 4 chains, 10K test examples. *I should mention that increasing the number of chains to 4 (from 2) resulted in much better generalization for reasons that will become clear later.*
 - Batch size: 128, Learning rate: 1e-4 with 4K warmup steps
 - Hyperparameter sweep: 8 configurations testing layer depth (2,3,4,5) × attention heads (1,2)